 - Alumni & Friends

 Health threats in populations require global and international preparedness and effective responses.
-The infectious disease epidemiology department of BNITM contributes to this through teaching and capacity-building initiatives in Africa, the Middle East, and Central and South Asia.
+The International Teaching & Capacity-Building (iTCB) unit of the Department of Infectious Disease Epidemiology at the BNITM contributes to this through education and capacity strengthening initiatives in Africa, the Middle East, and Central and South Asia.

 These aim to:

 • Teach safe conduct with infectious agents

 • Improve research methods capacities

 • Increase the international visibility of the BNITM

 • Training facilities